The current VGo App (version 1.4) is about 35MB.

 Only people who have been given permission by an organization’s administrator can get access to VGo’s within that organization.

 Contact the person who administers the VGo’s in your organization.
-They will first set you up with an account so that you can download the VGo App software.
+They will first set you up with an account so that you are an authorized user.
 They can then grant you access to one or more VGo’s depending on your role.
 For example, the CEO may have a VGo that only they use so they are the only one with access.
 Another VGo could be owned by the sales team and only sales personnel are granted access.
-Another could be located in a remote facility and everyone employee has access. download the software.
+Another could be located in a remote facility and every employee has access.

 A VGo Community is a collection of VGos and users.
 An admin creates a community when a VGo is first used inside an organization.
 Users must be part of the same community in which a particular VGo is registered, in order to be able to access it.
 The community can grow as more VGos and users are added or additional communities can be created.
 Admins manage their VGos and users with the VGoNet Manager on-line tool.